stuartlamour/moodle-format_grid/.github/ISSUE_TEMPLATE/support.md

 ---
-name: Question
+name: Support
-about: Question about the format
+about: Support for your installation of the format
 title: ''
-labels: Question
+labels: Support, Funding required
 assignees: gjb2048

 ---

-Please use this when you have a general question about the format that is not a bug, enhancement / improvement or support.
+Please use this when you want support with your installation of the format that is not a bug, enhancement / improvement or general question.

 **Versions (please complete the following information):**
  - Moodle: [e.g. 4.1]